 Pokhara is one of the top 5 commercial tandem paragliding locations in the world, with all the right ingredients: stable thermals, convenient take-off and landing zones, the safety of a large lake and incredible mountain views.

 FLYING ON YOUR OWN

 If you are an experienced paraglider and want to fly on your own, you can get a flying permit from the civil aviation office in Pokhara.
 The permit costs Rs.
 4520 ($45) for 15 days which you can renew upon expiration.
 It takes about 1 hour to get permit and you need to provide them with a passport photocopy, visa photocopy, photo of yourself, proof of insurance and your paragliding license.

 The standard paragliding flight takes off from Sarangkot (30 min. by jeep from Pokhara), floats above Sarangkot for a while, then heads over Pokhara before performing spiralling acrobatics (optional) on descent to Phewa Tal next to Lakeside

 Paragliding companies offer 3 flights a day, 7 days a week: 10:30 AM, 12 PM and 2 PM.

-For best conditions, the suns needs to have been out long enough to heat the earth and create the thermals necessary for lift.
+For best conditions, the sun needs to have been out long enough to heat the earth and create the thermals necessary for lift.
 The early morning flights tends to be a bit less than 30 minutes as the thermals haven’t developed yet.
-If you’re looking for a clam, less turbulent flight, this is the best time.
+If you’re looking for a calm, less turbulent flight, this is the best time.

 By 11:30 AM, the thermals have become active and the best conditions for paragliding are in place.
 If you want to get your money’s worth, this is the best time to fly.